laro/Cilia/6 .../2 Unfinished Ideas.md

 operator ∥(Vec a, b) -> Bool      { ... }   // parallel to
 operator ∦(Vec a, b) -> Bool      { ... }   // not parallel to
 ```
-Related: `⊗` (tensor/Kronecker product) – see the general custom operators below.

 ### Custom Operators with Declared Precedence